• Skip to primary navigation

 Curious how long will onion rolls last?
 There is no secret that yeast bread rolls are at their best the day they are baked.
 However, these rolls stay wonderfully soft much longer thanks to the double-raising process!

 Cover the onion rolls in the pan with a tea towel and leave them sitting on the kitchen counter at room temperature.
 You can also put them in a plastic bag when they are completely cooled.
-Expect the rolls to stay soft for up to four days.
+Expect the rolls to stay soft for up to three days.

 Onion rolls freeze well!
 As soon as they have cooled down, place them in a sealable freezer bag and place them in the freezer, where they will keep for about three months.